rupjyotinath/HackerEarth-V4-Node/README.md

       console.log('Error', error.message);
     }
 ```
-**Note that any status code outside 2XX will result in an error.** Example: if the source is not provided, 400 code will be sent by HackerEarth & should be handled in error handling part.
-The library does not check for source parameter & will still make a request.
+**Note that any status code outside 2XX will result in an error.** Example: if the language is not supported by HE, 400 code will be sent by HackerEarth & should be handled in error handling part.

 ## Credits
 [axios](https://www.npmjs.com/package/axios)- Promise based HTTP client for the browser and node.js